industrial-edge/qr-code-scanner/README.md

 Go to the TIA Portal Project, start the HMI Runtime and scan any available QR Code (e.g the following QR Code).
 A pop up will appear with the content of the scanned code.

-You can also open the GBD datablock in the TIA Portal and check the content of the APP_QRCode variable in the app signals structure.
+You can also open the GBD data block in the TIA Portal and check the content of the APP_QRCode variable in the app signals structure.

 ![QR_Code_Industrial_Edge](docs/graphics/qr_code_industrial_edge.png)